Criminal Law – Involuntary Manslaughter

 During the subsequent trial, McNamara explained to the court that Montgomery had said "If you are offended by my words, you know where to find me."
 These words laid down a challenge which, as a gentleman, he had no choice but to accept: “Hence, I did not enter into the challenge with any anger or passion.
 Indeed I held no resentment towards Montgomery.
 It would be insanity to have put my life in danger for a passion caused by dogs fighting.

 I could well have overlooked the call to challenge, but unfortunately the world would not.
 I entered the challenge with no desire to kill my opponent or for myself to be in such danger.
 I took up the challenge in hope of receiving satisfaction.
 If I had not done so, I would have been tarnished with the opinion of the world to become an object of mockery.

-To gain "satisfaction", was to restore one's honor by proving a readiness to risk one's life for it.
+To gain "satisfaction", was to restore one's honour by proving a readiness to risk one's life for it.

-Had I not accepted his challenge to gain satisfaction, word would soon have spread and been embellished and my honor would have been lost.
-It would not have been possible for me as an officer to lead men into honorable battle when I had sought safety from defending my own honor.
+Had I not accepted his challenge to gain satisfaction, word would soon have spread and been embellished and my honour would have been lost.
+It would not have been possible for me as an officer to lead men into honourable battle when I had sought safety from defending my own honour.
 I would be considered to be a disgrace.”

 The crux of this case is that the charge was not for murder.
 The inquest of the day; the equivalent of today’s Criminal Prosecution Service (CPS) did not consider killing within a duel to constitute murder.
 However they did require clarification on the point of passion.
 After all Gentlemen and officers of the day were expected to conduct their contentions with the utmost chivalry.